Head of Department

 2. Performing From Text (20%)

 This is also coursework.
 Students will perform or design two main extracts from a play chosen by the group and teacher.
-Students will need to submit a piece of writing explaining their creative intentions in realizing their role.
+Students will need to submit a piece of writing explaining their creative intentions in realising their role.

 Externally assessed by a visiting examiner